An explicit minorant for the amenability constant of the Fourier algebra: Acknowledgements

 Finally, thanks are due to an anonymous referee for their careful reading, and for several helpful and detailed suggestions, which led to the replacement of some rather artificial {\it ad hoc} arguments with the general perspective described in Section \ref{ss:dual-of-product} and the Appendix.

 \begin{section}{Comparing $\hatonehattwo{G}$ and $\hatonetwo{G}$ as topological spaces} The main purpose of this appendix is to show how the result for general locally compact groups that was stated in Remark \ref{r:proposed by referee} can be derived from standard ingredients in \cite{DixCstar}.
+(However, for acknowledgement of other coverage in the literature, see the author's note at the end of Section \ref{ss:dual-of-product}.)
 We restate the desired result for the reader's convenience.

 \begin{prop} Let $G_1$ and $G_2$ be locally compact groups, and let $J:\hatonehattwo{G}\to \hatonetwo{G}$ be defined by $J([\pi_1],[\pi_2]) = [\pi_1\tp \pi_2]$.
 Then $J$ is continuous and relatively open. \end{prop}